snehagusain31/cogniflex/README.md

 Cogniflex is a modern and responsive AI-driven landing page built using React, Tailwind CSS, and Framer Motion.
-Inspired by the *Brainwave* project, this web application showcases animated components, parallax effects, smooth transitions, and a clean, futuristic UI.
+This web application showcases animated components, parallax effects, smooth transitions, and a clean, futuristic UI.